doxout/stractory/README.md

 The point of stractory is to distribute these agents to multiple machines.
 To do this multiple generic workers can join (register to) a stractory server.
-When the factory is asked to create an agent, its server function will run on a random worker and the returned client handling function will be used to process all connections arriving to it.
+When the factory is asked to create an agent, it will delegate the agent's server function to a random worker which will execute it. the returned client handling function will be used to process all connections arriving to the agent.

 # Setup